Uluwatu, Bali: Surfing

 Uluwatu was "discovered" as a surfing destination in 1972, due to the making of Morning of the Earth, a 1971 surf film by Alby Falzon and David Elfick considered a classic amongst surf enthusiasts.
 The original goal of the film was to show waves around Kuta.
 After a few days of shooting around Kuta beach, they found Uluwatu.
 To get to Uluwatu requires descending down the temple and emerging through the two rocks at the base of the cave, at the beach of Uluwatu.
 At the time, there were no roads leading to the beach, which meant that surfers had to walk with all the supplies they would need.
 Steve Cooney surfed the first wave in Uluwatu history, capturing it on film for Morning of the Earth at age 15.
 After the film's release on 25 February 1972, Uluwatu received immediate attention from surfers across the globe.
 Today Uluwatu is one of the most popular surf destinations in all of Bali.
 With surfers visiting from all over the world and with the advancement in video technology there has been some beautiful aerial footage showcasing Uluwatu from the air.
+Uluwatu best conditions: a southwest groundswell, with mid to high tide for the inner peaks and low tide for outside corner.

 Locals on the island believe that Gods have blessed the surfers who surf the Uluwatu wave, because of how divine and perfect the waves there are.